lambda-dom/class_revisions/class_revisions/components/ranger/docs/readme.md

 Trades melee for superior ranged fighting.
 An archer gains:

-1. Called Shot: gained new effects, Disarm and Trip.
+1. Called Shot: gained new effects Disarm and Trip.
 2. Bow Mastery: +1 to ranged thac0 and damage at level 1 and then every 4 levels, to a maximum of +5 at level 16.
 3. Evasion Archer: +1 ac vs. missiles every 4 levels to a maximum of +4 at level 16.
 4. Ranger spells replaced by Feather Step, Fashion Arrows and Falcon's Eye.